 Life Jackets Save Lives

-According to the Missouri State Highway Patrol, Missouri state law requires all boats to carry enough life jackets on board for each passenger in case of an emergency.
+According to the Missouri State Highway Patrol (MSHP), Missouri state law requires all boats to carry enough life jackets on board for each passenger in case of an emergency.
 Each life jacket must be U.S. Coast Guard approved.
 Children under the age of seven must wear a life jacket at all times while on a boat unless they are in an enclosed area within the vessel.
 The importance of life jackets on any boating vehicle cannot be understated.
-Simply put: the overwhelming number of boating deaths occur from drowning.
+Simply put: an overwhelming number of boating deaths occur from drowning.
 According to the U.S. Coast Guard, in 2015:

 - Over 75% of boating deaths were from drowning